F6ITU/AS_UPcvtr/readme.md

 (Spectrum Analyzer upconverter)
 ------------------
-…is a frequency upconverter dedicated to the T.I. “ <i> sub GHz spectrum analyzer</i>”
+…is a frequency upconverter for the Texas Instrument“ <i> sub GHz spectrum analyzer</i> MSP-SA430-SUB1GHZ”
 ------------------
 http://www.ti.com/tool/MSP-SA430-SUB1GHZ

-The core component is a CC1101, a full fledge radio receiver on a chip This S.A. (without tracking generator) is a rather expensive device -250 USD list price.
+The core component is a CC1101, a full fledge MCU with radio receiver on a chip This S.A. (without tracking generator) is a rather expensive device -250 USD list price.

  It cannot be used outside ISM bands due to the CC1101 limitations: